Tumbes National Reserve

 Summary

-• Tumbes National Reserve is a hidden gem in Peru, located in the northwestern corner of the country.
+• Tumbes National Reserve is located in northwestern Peru and is part of the country’s protected natural areas.

 Posted by